t510599/earbuds-slides-control/README.md

-# Pixel-Buds-A-Series-Slides-Control
+# Earbuds-Slides-Control

-This simple script helps you to control your slides with your Pixel Buds A-Series!
+This simple script helps you to control your slides with your wireless earbuds!
 From now on, you won't need other's help during your presentation!

 ## Usage